oonid/intelligence/README.md

 * `djangorestframework`: Used to build APIs on top of Django.
 * `gunicorn`: A Python web server (WSGI) often paired with nginx.
 * `requests`: An HTTP client used to facilitate the OAuth process.
+* `coverage`: A tool used for measuring code coverage, assessing the effectiveness of tests.

 ### Files